The Decision to Write

 Where do I send my letter?

 Place your card or letter in an unsealed envelope.
 On a separate piece of paper, write your full name, the date of your transplant and your telephone number.
-Place both in a second, sealed envelope and give it to a nurse in the Transplant Clinic.
-You may also mail the envelope directly to the Transplant Manitoba-Gift of Life Program.
+Place the envelope in another envelope for mailing.
+Send or drop off the envelope directly to the Transplant Manitoba-Gift of Life Program.

 GE441 - Health Sciences Centre